georgenorman/lab-kit-js/README.md

 ### Code Example tag

 The &lt;lk-code-example&gt; tag renders an optional heading and comment, followed by a &lt;code&gt; block with the XML escaped text extracted from the element with the specified templateId.
-The code block used to render the example also has a primitive syntax highlighter (which is a bit buggy).
+The code block used to render the example also uses a primitive syntax highlighter (which is a bit buggy).

 CSS example: